 IP TAKE: This funder tends to focus the bulk of its grants in this space on local chapters of national disease-related organizations.

 PROFILE: Established in 1986, the Armstrong World Industries Foundation is the independent charitable arm of the Armstrong World Industries company.
 The foundation is "primarily focused on making a positive difference in lives of people where they live, work, learn, heal and play, awarding grants by invitation only.”
-It does not name specific areas of grantmaking preferring a broad approach towards its investments.
+It does not name specific areas of grantmaking, preferring a broad approach to its investments.

 Foundation-wide, grant amounts range anywhere from $100 to $375,000.
 However, the vast majority of awards range from $1,000 to $10,000.
 The Armstrong World Industries Foundation does not accept unsolicited grant applications or requests for funding.